-Pursuant to amendments through Companies (Amendment) Act, 2017, it was thought prudent to amend the original document to make it relevant as on date.
-Hence, this document is updated as version 1.2

-Earlier version of the document on Loan was:
+Pursuant to amendments made in the Companies Act 2013, it was thought prudent to amend the document to make it relevant as on date.
+Hence, this document is updated as version 2.0.
+Earlier versions of the document on Loan were: